-Workers in certain industries have the potential to be exposed to hazardous chemicals daily.
+Workers in nearly every industry have the potential to be exposed to hazardous chemicals daily.
 OSHA’s Hazard Communication Standard (HCS) requires that information about chemicals and their hazards must be available and understandable to all workers to maximize safety.

 By complying with OSHA’s Hazard Communication Standard: